Mariana Pfaelzer: Federal judicial service

 On August 8, 1978, Pfaelzer was nominated by President Jimmy Carter to a seat on the United States District Court for the Central District of California vacated by Judge Francis C. Whelan.
 She was confirmed by the United States Senate on September 22, 1978, and received her commission the next day.
 She was the first female federal judge appointed to the district.
 She assumed senior status on December 31, 1997, serving in that status until her death.

 Notable cases

 She is noted for her role in striking down California's Proposition 187, which would have denied services to illegal immigrants in California.
 Pfaelzer handed down a $600 million judgment against Countrywide Financial.

-During the 1980's and 90's, she had overseen cases against phreaker and hacker Kevin Mitnick.
+During the 1980s and 90's, she had overseen cases against phreaker and hacker Kevin Mitnick.
 During his first trial as a youth, she had Mitnick sent to solitary confinement because the prosecutor convinced her he could "Call NORAD, whistle into the phone and launch missiles."